Stocks edge higher as Wall Street shakes off volatility

-Stock indexes edged higher on Wall Street Wednesday afternoon, regaining their footing after a bout of choppy trading earlier in the day.
+Financial markets have mostly taken the debt-ceiling drama in stride, expecting yet another 11th hour solution, but some voices on Wall Street have warned investors recently to make preparations for a default, even if it is unlikely, given how extremely damaging it would be to the economy and markets.

+“People were nervous about the debt ceiling,” said Jay Hatfield, CEO of Infrastructure Capital Advisors.

-The S&P 500 rose 0.2% as of 2:19 p.m.
-Eastern after having been down 1.3% earlier.
-Gains in technology stocks and companies that rely on consumer spending helped offset losses in health care, energy and other sectors.
-Still, about 57% of stocks in the benchmark index were down, and it has risen or fallen more than 1% on each of the past four days.
+The S&P 500 rose 17.83 points, or 0.4%, to 4,363.55.
+The benchmark index had been down 1.3% earlier.
+Gains in technology stocks, makers of household goods and communication companies helped offset losses in energy and other sectors.
+About 57% of stocks in the index rose.
+The S&P 500 had risen or fallen more than 1% on each of the past four days.

+Bond yields rose broadly.
 The yield on the 10-year Treasury held steady at 1.53%.
 It was as low as 1.32% a little more than two weeks ago.
-The drop in bond yields weighed on banks, which rely on higher yields to charge more lucrative interest on loans.
-Citigroup fell 0.6%.

-Energy prices are retreating after a strong rally that contributed to inflation fears.
-U.S. crude oil fell 2% and natural gas plunged 9.7%.
+Energy prices retreated from a recent rally that contributed to inflation fears.
+U.S. crude oil fell 1.9% and natural gas plunged 10.1%.
 The drop weighed on energy companies.
-Exxon Mobil fell 1.9%.
+Exxon Mobil fell 1.8%.

 International markets also sold off, with exchanges in Japan, South Korea, Germany and France all dropping more than 1%.